The Jobs Problem In Retail Isn’t What You Think

 It's not going to be measured in months and years.

 Four retail brands that went bust

 Sears thought they could do no wrong

 Back in 1969, they were the world’s largest retailer.
-In the mid-eighties, they purchased Dean Witter and Coldwell Banker and created the Discover Card.
-In 1990 Sears and the relative upstart Walmart both sold about $32 billion.
+They purchased Dean Witter and Coldwell Banker in the mid-eighties and created the Discover Card.
+In 1990 Sears and the relative upstart Walmart each sold about $32 billion.
 As the Economist writes: “Sears was not alone in occupying the uncomfortable ground between discounters whose prices it could not match and high-end retailers whose stores and products outshone its own.”